 - Realtor.com with over 29 million views per month.

-You may never have heard about wholesalers.
+You may have never heard about wholesalers.
 According to Investopedia, wholesalers specialize in finding rehab properties, contracting with their owners, and locating a buyer who can fix & flip the properties.

 When you work with a wholesaler, the existing contract with the owner is simply assigned to you as the buyer.
 Expect a wholesaler markup for acting as the middleman.

 While not being the most cost-effective manner of buying rehab properties, time efficiency and money saved in the long run may make them attractive investments for you.